bsmiguelangel/the-risks-of-dichotomising-ordinal-outcome-measures/README.md

-# The risks of dichotomising ordinal outcome measures: A spatial analysis of self-rated health in Germany by age and education
+# The risks of dichotomising ordinal outcome measures: A spatial analysis of self-rated health in Western Europe by age and education

 Paper under review: